scholokov/qax-portal-2/README.md

 Here you can find our product: https://portal.qax-camp.com.ua/ 🦸

 Each meeting is in a folder labeled by the date of the meeting.
-Below is a list of meetings that link the the meeting's folder.
+Below is a list of meetings that link the the meeting's folder. :book:

 ### List of meetings ✍️